 The Realme 11 Pro Plus stands out with its attractive design, making it one of the best-looking phones available.
 However, the operating system is not good.
 The duration of software updates hasn’t been explicitly mentioned, it can be assumed that the device will receive major updates for around two years and security updates up to 3 years.
 Unfortunately, the presence of recommendations and ads diminishes the user experience.
 Moreover, in 2023, hardware specifications have become commoditized, and most phones in this price range offer similar hardware capabilities.
 The differentiating factor lies in the software experience, where the Realme 11 Pro Plus falls short.

-In comparison, the Moto Edge 40 offers a cleaner user interface experience within the same price range.
+Moto Edge 40 offers a cleaner user interface experience within the same price range.
 Additionally, other devices provide features such as wireless charging, IP rating for water and dust resistance, eSIM support, and impressive display quality.
 It's important to note that the software experience may be a significant drawback.

 -